What is the Paycheck Protection Program?

 The authority of SBA to approve PPP loan guarantees expired at midnight, EDT, on Saturday, August 8.
 This was the deadline for SBA approval.
 We are continuing to accept online applications in the event Congress extends PPP, but we are not processing new applications or responding to inquires about new application.
 If Congress acts, we will resume processing new applications in the order received.

-We will continue to process applications recevied before the August 8 deadline and handle inquiries about forgiveness of loans already made.
+We will continue to handle inquiries about forgiveness of loans already made.

 Congress is currently considering major changes to the PPP loan program including extending the deadline to the end of 2020, allowing borrowers to obtain a second loan, and "streamlining" the forgiveness process for most borrowers.
-Click here for more information.
+Click here for more information on what Congress may do with PPP.

 Who can apply?